catmando/LocoRuby/README.md

 * Manipulate files on the local machine
 * Manufacturing floor device control

+##How to use##

+1. On the windows box you will need to be running LocoRuby.exe.
+You can save the exe to your public folder, and provide a link and instructions like this:

+Before running this page download <a href="">this exe</a> and place it in your startup folder.

 ##How it works##

 The LocoRuby.exe is simply a webrick server that acts as bootstrap loader.
-The browser makes cross browser calls to 127.0.0.1:8000 to send the LocoRuby.exe code files.
+The browser makes cross browser requests to 127.0.0.1:8000 to send the LocoRuby.exe code files, which are loaded as anonymous modules.

-Bundled in with the LocoRuby.exe are nice to haves such as support for Ruby Debug, Logging, and ability to provide status via a LocoRuby system tray icon.

-Also bundled into the exe is (hopefully) every thing you will ever need on the local machine in the way of gems:  The complete ruby standard library; FxRuby gui framework; and a nice gem called auto-gui that makes driving the local windows gui snap.
+To keep the LocoRuby.exe as simple as possible it provides nothing but the basic load capability.
+Additional features are provided by doing an initial download of code provided from your page script.

 ##Server-side code##